 ― AdamVania (Adam Bruneau), Tuesday, 11 July 2017 21:52 (four months ago) Permalink

 First mistake; Crosley stinx.

 ― bodacious ignoramus, Tuesday, 11 July 2017 23:35 (four months ago) Permalink

 For $200 you can find a great old Dual or Technics that will last you the rest of your life.

-― bumbling my way toward the light or wahtever (hardcore dilettante), Wednesday, 12 July 2017 11:52 (one week ago) Permalink
+― bumbling my way toward the light or wahtever (hardcore dilettante), Wednesday, 12 July 2017 11:52 (two months ago) Permalink

 Exactly.
 I thought he was after the ez-ripping feature.

 ― bodacious ignoramus, Wednesday, 12 July 2017 13:52 (four months ago) Permalink

 thanks for the advice all. i will look into a Dual/Technic!